isomerpages/nyp-wpl/_framework/00-national-workplace-learning-framework.md

 ---
-layout: leftnav-page-content
-title: National Workplace Learning Framework
+title: 'National Workplace Learning Framework'
 permalink: /framework/National-Workplace-Learning-Framework/
 breadcrumb: framework
-collection_name: framework

 ---

 #### National Workplace Learning framework provides a pathway for enterprises to build up a sustainable organisation-wide workplace learning eco-system that is the foundation of a learning organisation.